Administrate/administrate-php-sdk/README.md

 The Previous code will create a link for you to go to.\
 This link will redirect you to the login screen of your instance mentioned in the params with a redirect to link setup for the URL of your choice.\
 Once you login to the instance of administrate you will be promoted to authorize the APP.\
-Once done you will be redirected to the callback url.
+Once done you will be redirected to the callback url with the code in the url (ex: YOUR_CALLBACK_URL/?code=CODE_HERE).\
+\
+Add the code in your config file it will be used in the get tokens method.\
+Note that this is a one time use code.

-*Check [oauth-activate.php](https://github.com/Administrate/administrate-php-sdk/blob/trunk/examples/authentication/oauth-activate.php) in examples folder*
+*Check [oauth-get-authorization-code.php](https://github.com/Administrate/administrate-php-sdk/blob/trunk/examples/authentication/oauth-get-authorization-code.php) in examples folder*

-### Authorization with Core API - Callback
+### Authorization with Core API - Request access token and refresh token

 ##### Example Callback url:
 *https://YourAppDomain/callback.php?code=9juZ...Ig7U*